CYP placement requirements

-- Students on adult-focused training courses may undertake placements working with children and young people provided that the training provider or the placement service provider ensure the student is assessed as having the basic competences to practice safely and ethically with children and young people.
+- Students on adult-focused training courses may undertake placements working with children and young people provided that the training or placement service provider ensures the student is assessed as having the basic competences to practice safely and ethically with children and young people.

-- Training and development can be achieved by the inclusion of the Basic YP competences or Stage 1 of the training curriculum in the course training programme or placement provider induction.
-These can be supplemented by free Counselling MindEd e-learning sessions, which provide certificates that students can print out to demonstrate they have completed the training.
+- Training and development can be achieved by the inclusion of Stage 1 of the YP training curriculum in the course training programme or placement provider induction.
+This can be supplemented by free Counselling MindEd e-learning sessions, which provide certificates that students can print out to demonstrate they have completed the training.